DISCOOS/eventstore-client-dart/packages/eventstore_client/README.md

 * ✅   Projections Management API
 * ✅   Persistent Subscriptions Management API
 * ✅   Gossip API (open source version of EventstoreDB)
 * ✅ User Management API
+* ✅ Operations API
 * ✅ Monitoring API (statistics only from v21.x)

 We are working on the following APIs:
-* ⏱   Operations API

-The following APIs are planned for implementation in prioritized order:
-* 1️⃣   Elections API
+* ⏱ Elections API

 Please file feature requests and bugs at the [issue tracker][tracker].